ITranslateExpressRequest

 accepts():

-Check if the given type(s)
+Check if the given type(s) is acceptable, returning

-the best match when true, otherwise undefined
+the best match when true, otherwise undefined, in which

 case you should respond with 406 "Not Acceptable".

-value may be a single mime type string
+The type value may be a single mime type string

 such as "application/json", the extension name